Insight in the testing methodology - Current

 Product and Application reliability and objective simulations that identify the possible effects of planned changes to your IT environment.
 It allows you to test what will happen before the actual change is applied, allowing you to gain full control over the performance of your IT environment and your end-users to continue using your systems unhindered.

 More information about LoadGen can be found here.

-Workload and applications By default, LoadGen does not come with any standardized workloads and therefore GO-EUC created a self-maintained workload which can be found here:
+By default, LoadGen does not come with any standardized workloads and therefore GO-EUC created a self-maintained workload which can be found here: